johanlundahl/temp_sensor/README.md

 If the microcontrol is powered by a battery then upload `temp_sensor/main_battery.py` as `main.py`instead.

-## Start the microcontrol
-Once the microcontrol is powered up it will start automatically and publish values to the configured MQTT broker at the given interval.

-## NodeMCU Howto

-### Connect to the esp8266
+### Connect using Terminal

+To connect to the microcontrol you need to connect it using a USB wire.
 Connect to the esp8266 running micropython through the terminal using
 ```
 $ screen /dev/tty.usbserial-1410 115200
 ```